AI Healthcare Statistics 2026: Market Analysis, And More

 Siddhi Naik

-In this post, you will get to know the most influential statistics regarding the use, adoption of AI in the healthcare sector and trends that are making an impact in 2025.
+In this post, you will get to know the most influential statistics regarding the use and adoption of AI in the healthcare sector, patient opinions, and trends that are making an impact in 2026.

 • 80% of Americans believe AI in healthcare can improve care quality, reduce costs, and increase accessibility.